WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

   </p>
 </div>

-Lastly, see the three pods running.
+Lastly, click on the deployment and you can see the three pods running.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/11/All-pods-are-running.jpg"><img loading="lazy" src="/assets/img/posts/2020/11/All-pods-are-running.jpg" alt="All pods are running" /></a>